 Is It Lunchtime Already?

-After clearing the Africa, Asia, and (possibly) Pandora lands of Animal Kingdom, it should be lunchtime or possibly slightly after lunch.
+After clearing the Africa, Asia, and (possibly) Pandora lands of Animal Kingdom, it should be lunchtime or early afternoon.
 There’s plenty of places to eat, either a full meal or just a snack to tide you over.

 If you’d like some ice cream to cool down, try the Anandapur Ice Cream truck, a favorite of mine.
 I love the bright colors and complex patterns!